 Does CBG Get You High?

-Instead, CBG will create an uplifting, energizing mental effect that’s similar to caffeinated coffee.
+Instead, CBG creates an uplifting, energizing mental effect similar to coffee.

 Additionally, CBG tends to reduce the inebriating effects of THC if these two cannabinoids are taken together.